 🔵 Two Wildly Different Data Centers on How to Meet Electricity Demand

 One would think that large commercial buildings, humming away, next to residential homes would present a risk to home values.
-However, you may be surprised to know the truth.
+However, you may be surprised to know the facts.

 Read More...